Acly/krita-ai-diffusion/scripts/docker/nginx/README.md

 # ComfyUI Server for Krita plugin - Docker image

 This image provides Stable Diffusion with all the prerequisites for use in Krita painting software via [this plugin](https://github.com/Acly/krita-ai-diffusion).
+You can find a guide on how to set it up on Cloud GPU services [here](https://github.com/Acly/krita-ai-diffusion/blob/doc/cloud-gpu.md).

 ## Contents